 Tracking the movement of funds on customer accounts -

-legal entities, selection on the basis of the information received the most
+legal entities, the choice based on the information received is the most

 urgent resource base;

-Creation of conditions for clients - legal entities, stimulating to
+Creation of conditions for clients - legal entities that encourage

-transfer of part of funds from current accounts to urgent accounts;
+transfer of part of the funds from current accounts to fixed-term accounts;

 Timely informing clients - legal entities about new